es2-uff/war-web/README.md

 ## Features

 - **Responsive Design:** The landing page is designed to be fully responsive, ensuring a great experience on both desktop and mobile devices.
-- **Catchy Hero Section:** The hero section features a catchy tagline and an engaging background image.
-- **Game Features:** Showcase the key features of the War game in an attractive layout.
-- **User Testimonials:** Display reviews and testimonials from players to build trust and credibility.
-- **Call to Action:** Encourage users to take action, such as signing up or downloading the game.

 ## Technologies Used

 - React
 - Vite
 - CSS

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.

 ## License